-The problem with buying a short sale is the time it takes between the time you make and offer and the bank approves the sale.
+The problem with buying a short sale is the time it takes between the time you make an offer, and the bank approves the sale.
 Oftentimes this process can last months, which does scare off some buyers.

-Auction.com – Auction.com has many homes listed on their site which includes actions from third parties.
+Auction.com – Auction.com has many homes listed on its site, which includes actions from third parties.

 Hubzu – Hubzu has not only properties for sale by auction but also conventional home sales.

 Hudson and Marshall – An agent-friendly online auction website with nationwide home auction websites.